 - Be enrolled in the Teacher Preparation Program

 - Complete TEACH Grant Entrance Counseling (must be completed each year the TEACH grant is received)

-- Sign a TEACH Grant Agreement to Serve (New ATS must be completed each year the TEACH grant is received)
+- Sign a TEACH Grant Agreement to Serve or Repay (New Agreement must be completed each year the TEACH grant is received)

 If you do not complete your service obligation, all TEACH Grant funds you received will be converted to a Direct Unsubsidized Loan.
 You must then repay this loan to the U.S. Department of Education, with interest charged from the date the TEACH Grant was disbursed (paid to you or on your behalf).